THE GODFATHER LAKE TAHOE CRIME TOUR

 The Origins of the Sicilian Mafia and their move to the US:

-Historically, Sicily is the most invaded land in the world.
-Positioned under Europe and Asia, and just above Africa, if any world power wished to control the Med, it had to occupy Sicily.
+Historically, Sicily has been one of the most invaded lands in the world.
+Positioned between Europe and Asia and just above Africa, if any world power wished to control the Mediterranean, it had to occupy Sicily.
 Starting around 800 BC, Sicily was invaded and ruled by the Greeks, the Normans, the Romans, the Spaniards, the Arabs, the Moors and dozens of other unnamed territories.
 Being plundered and raped on a regular basis was how Sicilian culture evolved.
 As one of the most ethnically diverse places on earth, Sicilians learned that they had to take care of themselves and create their own system of fairness and justice.
 This system was finally given a name in the mid-1800s.

 The Gaming Business in the American West: